LFhase/PAIR/README.md

 - `-al` and `-ac`: adjust negative irm penalties in pair by multiplying a negative number;
 - `-ai`: adjust negative irm penalties in pair by adding up a sufficient large number;

-We also provide a accelerated mode by freezing the featurizer by specifying `--frozen`.
+We also provide an accelerated mode by freezing the featurizer by specifying `--frozen`.
-The running scripts fow wilds experiments can be found [here](./WILDS/scripts).
+The running scripts for wilds experiments can be found [here](./WILDS/scripts).